soir20/processing-mode-template/README.md

 * `lib.name` - the name of your mode. **This must end in "Mode" and match the name of your mode class.**
 * `release` - the "pretty version" of your mode
 * `java.target.version` - the target Java version.
 1.8 is Java 8.
-* `epoch.now` - the current epoch in milliseconds.
+* `epoch.now` - the current epoch time in milliseconds.
 This is overwritten by the build script with the actual time.
 * `processing.source` - location of the top-level folder of the Processing source
 * `processing.core` - location of core .jar files in the Processing source
 * `processing.app` - location of PDE .jar files in the Processing source